Aloha POS Review

 - Store-By-Store Comparisons: Easily discern what items are selling well or not at all at a particular location.
 You can also easily set up transfers of inventory between locations.

-- Future Sales Tracking: One of the unique inventory features Aloha offers is a system that predicts future sales amounts and guest tracking, running those reports at 15-minute intervals.
+- Future Sales Tracking: One of the unique inventory features the system offers, it predicts future sales amounts and guest tracking, running those reports at 15-minute intervals.

-- Reporting: Aloha’s sheer number of reports aren’t overly impressive, especially when compared with how much it offers with some of its other features.
-However, the reporting package is designed to be easy to find and interpret and, in this facet, Aloha succeeds.
+- Reporting: Aloha POS system’s sheer number of reports isn’t overly impressive, especially compared to how much it offers with some of its other features.
+However, the reporting package is designed to be easy to find and interpret and, in this facet, Aloha POS succeeds.
 It’s easy to get bogged down in a bevy of complicated reports.
-Aloha has a little more than a dozen that come standard, and they include the basics from void reports to sales and labor.
+Aloha point of sale has a little more than a dozen that come standard, and they include the basics, from void reports to sales and labor.
 If you’re not overly concerned with advanced analytics, this should be fine.
 If you’re looking to drill deep into sales numbers, you may find the offering lacking.

 - Customer Management:

-- Loyalty: Aloha has an add-on loyalty program that is customizable, allowing you to choose the metrics by which customers can gain rewards.
+- Loyalty: The POS has an add-on loyalty program that is customizable, allowing you to choose the metrics by which customers can gain rewards.
 It also tracks spending information, so you can reward your top spenders and easily set up efficient marketing campaigns.

-- Feedback: Aloha also has a unique analytics device that tracks how customers are leaving feedback about your business.
+- Feedback: Aloha restaurant POS also has a unique analytics device that tracks how customers leave feedback about your business.
 Owners can track what platforms their customers are using and what information is being sent out into the ether of the internet.

 Compatible Credit Card Processors

-Aloha has a built-in credit card processing system in NCR Merchant Solutions.
-They accept all forms of payment and integrate with all major credit cards.
+Aloha POS has a built-in credit card processing system in NCR Merchant Solutions.
+It accepts all forms of payment and integrates with all major credit cards.
 It also includes hardware, software support, and services.
-They also integrate with Tablesafe and Poynt as EMV payment devices.
-In an interesting gimmick, NCR also says it will pay a customer $500 if they can’t save them money with their current processing company.
+It also integrates with Tablesafe and Poynt as EMV payment devices.
+In an interesting gimmick, NCR also says it will pay a customer $500 if it can’t save them money with their current processing company.
 (Here at MM, we have seen time and again that this gimmick is precisely that — a gimmick.
-You will almost certainly never qualify for the promised sum and even if you do, the hoops you have to jump through likely won’t be worth it.)
+You will almost certainly never qualify for the promised sum, and even if you do, the hoops you have to jump through likely won’t be worth it.)

 Integrations & Add-Ons

-Aloha counts on its built-in features to have you covered, so it’s a little skimpy in terms of the number of companies it integrates with, but it covers the basics.
-It integrates with QuickBooks (read our review) and Xero (read our review) for accounting.
-It also integrates with Paychex (read our review) for payroll, LevelUp for mobile ordering, and NCR’s ecommerce platform.
-Aloha does feature an open API for developers.
+Aloha POS system counts on its built-in features to have you covered, so it’s a little skimpy in terms of the number of companies it integrates with, but it covers the basics.
+It integrates with QuickBooks and Xero for accounting.
+It also integrates with Paychex payroll software, Craftable restaurant management software, OpenTable for reservations, 7Shifts for employee scheduling, and NCR’s eCommerce/online ordering platform, which is called NCR Off Premise.
+The POS does feature an open API for developers.

 Customer Service & Support

-Aloha has a Help Desk that is available to contact 16 hours a day from 8 AM to midnight Central Time for technical issues.
-They also offer on-site and on-call services during the same hours if they can’t diagnose a problem over the phone or email.
-Aloha has a fairly high volume of complaints about its customer service.
+Aloha POS has a call center for tech support that is available to contact 24/7/365 (at least, according to the website).
+There are also on-site and on-call services if they can’t diagnose a problem over the phone or email.
+Web support for level 1, 2, and 3 incidents is also available.
+Aloha POS has a fairly high volume of complaints about its customer service, however.
 It’s apropos to mention that I also struggled tremendously with more than one representative when trying to track down answers to basic questions or even set up a simple demo.
-Aloha also has some scattered demos online which are moderately helpful.
+The POS also has some scattered demos online, which are moderately helpful.

 Negative Reviews & Complaints

-- Customer Service: A handful of customers were disappointed that they were bounced around during customer service calls and then ultimately not getting all of the answers they needed.
+- Customer Service: Some customers complained of being bounced around during customer service calls and then ultimately didn’t get the answers they needed.
 Others complained that the onboarding process was difficult and time-consuming.

 - Fees For Features: Multiple users were disappointed that features such as loyalty and gift cards weren’t included in the software, bringing up the price.

-- Functionality: A handful of customers were overwhelmed by Aloha’s feature set.
+- Functionality: A handful of customers were overwhelmed by Aloha POS system’s feature-set.
 Some needed to watch an instructional video to talk them through how to use some of the features, and others could never figure out how to use certain elements.